Marina Coastal Expressway: Route

-Plans to extend the KPE to join the AYE began on 9 March 2006 to relieve congestion of the East Coast Parkway, and would be called Marina Coastal Expressway.
-Feasibility studies were conducted for the new expressway, and then Transport Minister Raymond Lim later announced on 27 July 2007 that approval had been given for the construction of a new 5 km long Marina Coastal Expressway (MCE) at a cost of $2.5 billion.
-The expressway, which includes Singapore's first undersea tunnel, links the East Coast Parkway and Kallang-Paya Lebar Expressway to Marina South and Ayer Rajah Expressway and opened to traffic on 29 December 2013.

 The expressway comprises a 3.5 km tunnel, while the rest are at grade or depressed, with a view of the Singapore Strait.
 The tunnel includes a 420 m stretch that travels under the seabed, 150 m away from the Marina Barrage.
 This had posed particular engineering challenges in the tunnel construction as large amounts of water were let out from the barrage from time to time.
 At its deepest point, the expressway lies about 20 m under the seabed.

 The 5 km long MCE is Singapore's most expensive expressway.
 On 28 April 2009, the Land Transport Authority revealed that it has awarded about S$4.1 billion worth of contracts, much more than the initial estimate of $2.5 billion.
 The construction of the MCE also required undersea dredging.
 More than 22 ha of land was reclaimed to build the MCE.
 In contrast, the KPE, which is 12 km and has portions running under canals and rivers, cost only $1.74 billion.